BlakeRhodes/NeoArcadia/Encounter-Phase.md

 ## Step 1: Regular Encounters

-- Roll 1d6 You may add or subtract your Scouting Bonus after rolling.
-If doing so would put your result above 6 or below 1 use the closest number instead.
+- Roll 1d6 You may add or subtract your Scouting Bonus after rolling giving you a choice in encounters.
+If the result is not available on the table, use the closes value.

+**Example**

+The  party has a scouting bonus of two.
+They roll a 5 on the encounter table.
+They can now chose 3, 5, or 6 (closes number to 7) and improve their odds of survival.

 ## Step 2: Resolve Encounter